tinacms/tinacms-site/content/docs/gatsby/content-editing.md

   - `label`: A human readable label for the field.
   - `description`: An optional description that expands on the purpose of the field or prompts a specific action.

-_NOTE: the name of your fields should be prefixed with `"rawFrontmattetr"` rather than `"frontmatter"`.
+_NOTE: the name of your fields should be prefixed with `"rawFrontmatter"` rather than `"frontmatter"`.
 The later is the fully transformed data._

 #### Example: src/templates/blog-post.js